Will I be allowed to swim or play badminton? SportSG answers questions on new Covid-19 rules

 If you intend to pivot to provide rehabilitative therapy and require equipment such as the reformer to be used, you may do so subject to the following conditions:

 - The business has to choose to pivot in total for this period and cease providing group classes.
 All treatment will be one-on-one only and by appointment.
-There can be multiple therapists each with one patient client without intermingling.
+There can be multiple therapists, each with one client.
+All of them cannot intermingle.

-- The business has to maintain a record of case file on the patient/client recording their disability or reasons requiring therapy as proof of the rehabilitation treatment.
+- The business has to maintain a case file on the patient/client, recording his disability or reasons requiring therapy as proof of the rehabilitation treatment.
 This should be made available if required by the relevant health authorities.

 - The therapist and patient/client should keep their masks on at all times.

-Q: I run a yoga class for children below seven years old.
+Q: I run a yoga class for children below six years old.
 Do my young participants need to don masks?

-A: Masks are not required by law to be worn by children under seven years old, but it would be good practice for them to do so where possible.
+A: Masks are not required by law to be worn by children under six years old, but it would be good practice for them to do so whenever possible.

 Q: I run a gym/exercise studio and I'm prepared to impose mask-on for my programmes/activities.
 Can I still continue to open?

-A: If all your participants, instructors and staff adhere to a more stringent set of SMMs as indicated in the updated SportSG guidance, including being mask on at all times and compliance to the reduced group size and density, you may remain open.
+A: If all your participants, instructors and staff adhere to a more stringent set of SMMs as indicated in the updated SportSG guidelines, including wearing masks at all times and complying with the reduced group size and density, you may remain open.

-Your facility must not offer weight, strength or resistance training of any form, and/or provide equipment for such training, as these are associated with strenuous activities.
+Your facility must not offer weight, strength or resistance training of any form, and/or provide equipment for such training as these are associated with strenuous activities.

 Q: Can I continue to conduct one-on-one sessions at my gym/fitness/exercise studio?

-A: If your sport/physical activities are of low intensity and your participants, instructors and staff adhere to a more stringent set of SMMs as indicated in the updated SportSG guidance, including being mask on at all times, you may remain open.
+A: If your sports/physical activities are of low intensity and your participants, instructors and staff adhere to a more stringent set of SMMs as indicated in the updated SportSG guidelines, including being mask-on at all times, you may remain open.

-Your facility must not offer weight, strength or resistance training of any form, and/or provide equipment for such training, as these are associated with strenuous activities.
+Your facility must not offer weight, strength or resistance training of any form, and/or provide equipment for such training as these are associated with strenuous activities.

 Q: Can I conduct my fitness classes/one-on-one sessions outdoors?

-A: Yes, you may, subject to prevailing safe management measures.
+A: Yes, you may, subject to prevailing SMMs.

 Instructors who are interested to conduct large outdoor classes of up to 30 individuals at outdoor public spaces must be registered.